resyfer/genshin-wish-simulator/README.md

 cd client && npm i
 ```

-- Environment Variables
+ii) Environment Variables

-The make a copy of `.env.example` and rename it as `.env` and enter your own MongoDB database below the existing content as:
+Make a copy of `.env.example` and rename it as `.env` and enter your own MongoDB database below the existing content as:
 ```
 MONGO_URI = YOUR_MONGODB_URL_HERE
 ```